Thinkei/laptop/TESTING.md

 # Testing

 Laptop is tested by using it to provision a fresh VM.
-The process is lengthy but scripted, and relies on Vagrant.
+The process is lengthy but scripted, and relies on Vagrant, ruby, and rspec.

 Currently, only the linux script is tested.
-See the dedicated section for information about OSX testing.

 ## Prerequisites

 1. [VirtualBox][]
 2. [Vagrant][] - version >= 1.5.0
 3. [aws-cli][] - optional, for publishers only.
+4. A modern ruby that allows you to install gems.

 [VirtualBox]: https://www.virtualbox.org/
 [Vagrant]: http://www.vagrantup.com/